Spencer-Sch/firebase-learning/README.md

 - Second rule written and test is passing
 - Third rule written and test is passing
 - Fourth rule written and test is passing
+- Fifth rule written and test is passing

 [Back to Top](#firebase-security-rules)